adlawson/docker-dat/README.md

 This is a simple [Docker][docker] container for [Dat][dat].
 It's pre-configured to run a Dat server, useful for simple inspection and HTTP access to your data.

-You can pull the container from the Docker Index or use it as a base for your own.
+You can pull the container from the [Docker Index][index] or use it as a base for your own.
 ```bash
 $ docker pull adlawson/dat
 ```